Ricks-Lab/benchMT/README.md

  there will be too many slots to display, and the *--display_compact* option can used to further optimize the progress display.

- You may need to use the *--boinc_home* command option to specify the boinc home directory, which is required, since boinccmd is used.
+ You may need to use the *--boinc_home* command option to specify the BOINC home directory, which is required, since boinccmd is used.
 An alternative BenchCFG file can be specified with the command line option *--cfg_file filename*.